 At Eberhart Furniture, we enjoy using raw, solid materials in the production of our furniture.
-In our current furniture series we use concrete, brass, steel, solid oak and leather.
+In our current furniture series we use concrete, brass, steel, aluminium, solid oak and leather.
 Here on the material page you can get an overview of the different materials, insight into how we use the materials and not least see how they look visually.
 In addition to information about our concrete table tops, you can find imagery illustrating other Eberhart relevant materials, which we have at stake in the design of our furniture.

 For a more in-depth understanding of how to maintain your concrete tops, please refer to this MAINTENANCE GUIDE.

 Eberhart Furniture designs and produces rustic concrete dining tables.
 Concrete has a special place in our hearts and for several years we have achieved beautiful results with black grey, white and light grey concrete table tops.

 At Eberhart, we all mold our concrete tops ourselves.
 Concrete is a building material that basically consists of the binder cement, gravel and water.
 The concrete table tops at Eberhart are made on our South Funen farm, where we produce our furniture.